Coronavirus digest: Sydney brings in army to enforce lockdown | DW | 30.07.2021

 The Australian city of Sydney will draft in the army on Monday to enforce its toughest lockdown since the start of the coronavirus pandemic.

-Local authorities have ordered five million people to stay at home amid a surge in cases of the delta variant, first discovered in India.
+Local authorities have ordered 5 million people to stay at home amid a surge in cases of the delta variant, first discovered in India.

 Mask-wearing is mandatory outdoors and residents can only travel 10 kilometers (6.2 miles) from their home for shopping or exercise, according to the New South Wales government website.

-Australian authorities have been concerned about people breaking the rules.
-Last week, a series of anti-lockdown protests were held in Sydney
+Australian authorities have been concerned about people breaking the rules amid a series of anti-lockdown protests

 But from Monday, as many as 300 Australian army personnel will visit the homes of those who have tested positive to ensure they are respecting quarantine rules.